 I couldn’t get a melittologist to speak with me about Trainerbees’ claims, so I looked it up myself.

 Most bee species maintain incredibly stable temperatures within their hives, usually between 34-36°C, although that can vary by a couple degrees in either direction.
-For the Yanks in the audience, that’s roughly 93-97°F. Which is fairly hot, even by Arizona’s standards.
+For Americans, that’s roughly 93-97°F. Which is fairly hot, even by Arizona’s standards.

 But isn’t the magic temperature to decarb THC around 220-235°F?
 It is, if you’re trying to decarb instantaneously.
-If it’s given enough time, THC can decarboxylate under a relatively wide range of temperatures, ones much cooler than your Bic flame.
+If it’s given enough time, THC can decarboxylate under a relatively wide range of temperatures.

-A 2016 German study looked at the conversion of THC-a to THC under various temperatures.
+A German study — published by The European Industrial Hemp Association (2016) — looked at the conversion of THC-a to THC under various temperatures.
 At 95°F, THC-a will decarboxylate after four hours.
 Trainerbees wrote that he gives his bees about three weeks to “harvest” the cannapropolis within the hive, which is more than enough time to decarb THC at 95°F, even if the cannapropolis contains waxes from other trees or flowers.

 How does the THC transfer from the cannapropolis to the cannahoney?
 Again, Trainerbees wouldn’t divulge all his secrets, but this one has an incredibly simple explanation: he mixes the propolis with the honey.
-Propolis honey has become a hot commodity among the health-conscious, and if Trainerbees’ propolis contains naturally heat-activated THC, then combining it with honey should be the least controversial of his claims.
+Propolis honey has become a hot commodity among the health-conscious.
+If Trainerbees’ propolis contains naturally heat-activated THC, then combining it with honey shouldn’t be a controversial claim.

 Given that, how strong is this stuff?
-Trainerbees wrote that his cannapropolis is about 25 percent THC, whereas the final cannahoney product is just 0.3 to 1 percent THC.
-Not exactly a knock-out dose, but several spoonfuls should be enough to get anyone – buzzed.
-(C’mon, you had to see that one coming.)
+Trainerbees wrote that his cannapropolis is about twenty percent THC, whereas the final cannahoney product is just 0.3 to 1 percent THC.
+Not exactly a knock-out dose, but several spoonfuls should be enough to get anyone buzzed, excuse the pun.

 Is This the Real Deal?

-To reiterate, I’ve never sampled Trainerbees’ cannahoney.
+To reiterate, I’ve never sampled Trainerbees’ THC honey.
 I haven’t seen his operation.
 I haven’t seen lab data for his product or for the bees’ propolis.
 Based on what he told me, and what I could dig up from published scientific literature, his claims aren’t that far-fetched.

 I also don’t want you to think I’m slamming all the random Facebook commenters, either.
-Most of those posts were made a couple of years ago, and the public’s understanding of cannabis chemistry has grown exponentially in that time.
+Most of those posts were made a couple of years ago, and the public’s understanding of cannabis chemistry is probably a lot better since then.